 Following the study, the Commission embarked on an impact assessment and two rounds of public and stakeholder consultation with the aim of developing new legislation for proposal to the European Parliament and Member States by the second quarter of 2023.

 The Commission report also highlighted the importance of consistent international regulatory oversight in order to avoid unjustified technical barriers to trade that could lead to disputes between the EU and trading partners.
 This was also emphasized in a statement from leading trading nations issued through the World Trade Organisation in 2018.
 The statement called for intergovernmental cooperation to promote a consistent science-based approach to the regulation of the products of gene editing technologies, including ODM, in order to support open and fair trade and to encourage research and innovation.

-We believe that when the current global regulatory processes conclude, our RTDS breeding platform will be regulated globally on the same basis as conventional breeding and that our trait products will be accepted globally.
+We believe that when the global regulatory deliberations for gene editing conclude, crop trait products that could also have been developed through conventional breeding, like those from our RTDS breeding platform, will be regulated on the same basis as conventional breeding by most, if not all jurisdictions, globally.

 A key aspect of RTDS is the speed, scale and cost of its implementation.
 The below table compares RTDS to other associated technologies.